IBM researchers propose ‘factsheets’ for AI transparency

 “Like nutrition labels for foods or information sheets for appliances, factsheets for AI services would provide information about the product’s important characteristics,” Mojsilovic wrote.
 “The issue of trust in AI is top of mind for IBM and many other technology developers and providers.
 AI-powered systems hold enormous potential to transform the way we live and work but also exhibit some vulnerabilities, such as exposure to bias, lack of explainability, and susceptibility to adversarial attacks.
 These issues must be addressed in order for AI services to be trusted.”

 Several core pillars form the basis for trust in AI systems, Mojsilovic explained: fairness, robustness, and explainability.
-Impartial AI systems can be credibly believed not to contain biased algorithms or datasets, or contribute to the unfair treatment of certain groups.
+Impartial AI systems can be credibly believed not to contain biased algorithms or datasets, or to contribute to the unfair treatment of certain groups.
 Robust AI systems are presumed safe from adversarial attacks and manipulation.
 And explainable AI systems aren’t a “black box” — their decisions are understandable by both researchers and developers.

 “Just like a physical structure, trust can’t be built on one pillar alone.
 If an AI system is fair but can’t resist attack, it won’t be trusted.
 If it’s secure but we can’t understand its output, it won’t be trusted.
 To build AI systems that are truly trusted, we need to strengthen all the pillars together.
-Our comprehensive research and product strategy is designed to do just that, advancing on all fronts to lift the mantle of trust into place. ”
+Our comprehensive research and product strategy is designed to do just that, advancing on all fronts to lift the mantle of trust into place.”

 The fourth pillar — lineage — concerns AI systems’ history.
 Documentation should shed light on algorithms’ “development, deployment, and maintenance” so that they can be audited throughout their lifecycle, Mojsilovic said.

-That’s where the factsheets come in — they’d answer questions ranging from system operation and training data to underlying algorithms, test setups and results, performance benchmarks, fairness and robustness checks, intended uses, maintenance, and retraining.
+That’s where the factsheets come in — they would answer questions ranging from system operation and training data to underlying algorithms, test setups and results, performance benchmarks, fairness and robustness checks, intended uses, maintenance, and retraining.
 More granular topics might include governance strategies used to track the AI service’s data workflow, the methodologies used in testing, and bias mitigations performed on the dataset.

-For natural language processing algorithms specifically, the researchers propose “data statements” that’d show (1) how an algorithm might be generalized, (2) how it might be deployed, and (3) what biases it might contain.
+For natural language processing algorithms specifically, the researchers propose “data statements” that would show how an algorithm might be generalized, how it might be deployed, and what biases it might contain.

 Natural language processing systems aren’t as fraught with controversy as, say, facial recognition, but they’ve come under fire for their susceptibility to bias.
 A recent study commissioned by the Washington Post found that smart speakers made by Google and Amazon were 30 percent less likely to understand non-American accents than those of native-born users.